FORECLOSURE DEFENSE INTRO

-Even if the programs are not cynical scams capitalizing on people's misery. they only offer short-term fixes do nothing to help people stop foreclosure and manage their debt in the longer term.
+Even if the programs are not cynical scams capitalizing on people's misery.
+They only offer short-term fixes that do nothing to help people stop foreclosure and manage their debt in the longer term.

 Many legitimate non-lawyer debt counseling and foreclosure defense services are available.
 Most charge approximately the same amount as a foreclosure defense attorney.
 These services offer excellent information and may be able to negotiate with your creditors, but they may not be able to help you if your creditors will not budge.

 As a lawyer, I have worked with both individuals and banks, and I understand what each side has at stake in foreclosures.
 I can negotiate with your mortgage lender based on real information.
 I can offer real, practical foreclosure defense solutions including:

 SHORT SALES AND DEED IN LIEU OF PAYMENT TRANSACTIONS

 Because of the current housing and mortgage environment, most people who are faced with foreclosure, have been trying to sell their houses but can't sell for enough to pay off their mortgages.
 Meanwhile, their debt situation keeps getting worse.

 This situation isn't good for you, and it's also not good for the bank.
 Foreclosing on your home may cost the bank more than $50,000 in legal fees and other costs.

 With the foreclosure situation so widespread, many banks may be willing to let you sell your house for less than what you owe and forgive the rest of your debt.